How to write a travel policy

 What is a travel policy?

-A travel policy is the playbook for company travel.
+How to write a travel policy is the playbook for company travel.
 It helps travel teams control business travel costs and processes.
 It’s a set of guidelines that need to be respected by employees when they plan trips on the company’s behalf.

 Why your managed travel program needs a travel policy